delight-im/PHP-Auth/README.md

 **Note:** Changes to a user’s email address take effect in the local session immediately, as expected.
 In other sessions (e.g. on other devices), the changes may need up to five minutes to take effect, though.
 This increases performance and usually poses no problem.
 If you want to change this behavior, nevertheless, simply decrease (or perhaps increase) the value that you pass to the [`Auth` constructor](#creating-a-new-instance) as the argument named `$sessionResyncInterval`.

+**Note:** When a user has set up two-factor authentication via email, changing the email address on their account does not automatically change the email address used for delivery of one-time passwords.
+You should disable 2FA via email for the user in that case, inform the user about this change, and ask them to set up 2FA via email again afterwards, perhaps even automatically by calling `Auth#prepareTwoFactorViaEmail` immediately after the successful change of the user’s email address.

 ### Re-sending confirmation requests

 If an earlier confirmation request could not be delivered to the user, or if the user missed that request, or if they just don’t want to wait any longer, you may re-send an earlier request like this: